ARBD is possibly one of the hardest conditions to care for at home… These are our top 10 tips for how to do it.

 2. Make sure your GP is involved.

-Whether or not the person is drinking alcohol still, it is vitally important that the person is prescribed thiamine.
-A PPI like omeprazole is also useful as the less acid in the person’s stomach, the better the chance of vitamin and mineral absorption through their diet, regardless of their alcohol consumption.
+Whether or not the person is drinking alcohol still, it is vitally important that the person is taking extra thiamine (Vitamin B1) – this is available from your GP.
+A PPI like Omeprazole or Lansoprazole is also useful – this is because excess acid in the person’s stomach caused by alcohol consumption will limit their absorption of vitamins and minerals through their normal diet.

 3. Concentrate on the person’s nutrition.

-Whether or not the person is drinking alcohol still, their nutrition is vitally important.
+Whether or not the person is still drinking alcohol, their nutrition is vitally important.
 Their diet should be rich in vitamins and minerals and include plenty of fresh fruit and vegetables rich in B vitamins.
 Fast food and most snacks contain nothing useful for a body already under nutritional stress.

 4. Support the person with their personal hygiene.